Australia welcomes help to find man missing in North Korea | New Country 923

 “I know Alek well and he has been always on Facebook, on Skype and he is very proactive in the media,” Petrov said.

-“I think that North Koreans potentially might have decided to shut down his blog, his Facebook account because the information was coming out of North Korea which is unprecedented.
+“I think that North Koreans potentially might have decided to shut down his blog, his Facebook account because the information coming out of North Korea … is unprecedented.
 Normally North Korea is a closed book,” he added.